-Figure 2: Scrum_P Structure
+Figure 2: ScrumP Structure

-As intended, this type of Scrum works well for developing a single Product for a single set of Stakeholders, especially if the requirements are emergent and not overly volatile.
+As intended, ScrumP works well for developing a single Product for a single set of Stakeholders, especially if the Stakeholders' requirements are relatively well-known and not overly volatile.
 This type of Scrum is still around, still being useful.